By Vincenzo Villamena, CPA

 Besides the changes to the 2018 tax deductions, the new tax law brought a myriad of other changes, especially for businesses.
 For example the new 20% pass-through deduction may benefit some businesses owners.

-If you need help with your tax return preparation or to optimize your business tax situation under the new tax law, schedule a free consultation.
+If you need help with your tax return preparation or to optimize your business tax situation under the new tax law, schedule a consultation.